“The path of the righteous is like the morning sun, shining ever brighter till the full light of day.” (Prov. 4:18)

 Whatever path one ultimately follows, we are still confronted with this very important question, “What is the level of grace that God has provided for us and will ultimately require of us as a condition of final salvation?”

 The Biblical doctrine of salvation demands that we answer such a question.
-The answer given by prominent Wesleyan theologian Richard Taylor is that, “the minimum measure of grace acceptable to God would be an intense desire for the maximum measure of grace available.”
-Taylor’s statement hints of an irreducible minimum – one that is tied to both the revealed will of God in Scripture, as well as, God’s enabling grace in man and man’s capacity to respond to the grace.
+The answer given by prominent Wesleyan theologian Richard Taylor is that “the minimum measure of grace acceptable to God would be an intense desire for the maximum measure of grace available.”
+Taylor’s statement hints of an irreducible minimum—one that is tied to both the revealed will of God in Scripture, as well as God’s enabling grace in man and man’s capacity to respond to that grace.

 “I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service” (Rom.
 12:1).
 This verse reveals the ultimate key to the victorious Christian life.
 It is of little good to know theoretically the truths of Romans 6-8 if the body is not surrendered so that the life of Christ can be expressed in our everyday walk.
 God does not compel and coerce us into presenting our bodies to Him.
 He does not corral us or bridle us like a horse and force us to obey.
 He wants an unbridled sacrifice so He simply pleads with us.
 This is the appeal of love and the language of grace!